zhechen/Deformable-DETR-REGO/README.md

 1. **: Refine with two-stage Deformable DETR and iterative bounding box refinement.

 2. I have cleaned up the code and made some minor adjustments: Instead of using concatenated decoding results of the previous stage as key/value, this code uses glimpse decoding results of the previous stage as the key/value in the decoder.
-I have re-trained the models and obtain slightly better performance than what the paper reports.
+I have re-trained the models and obtained slightly better performance than what the paper reports.

 ## Installation